n8mcdunna/kafka-message-broker/README.md

 # Real-Time Streaming Data Pipeline with Kafka and Docker

 This project demonstrates a real-time data streaming pipeline built with Apache Kafka, Docker, and Python.
-It ingests streaming data from a Kafka topic, processes it in real-time, and outputs the transformed or aggregated data to a new Kafka topic.
+It ingests streaming data from a Kafka topic, processes it in real-time, and outputs the aggregated data to a new Kafka topic.

 ## Table of Contents
 - [Overview](#overview)